 The present core flooding test was conducted with a most promising surfactant composition C12E7A that demonstrated optimal set of properties, namely IFT, wetting ability and adsorption capacity.
 The water flooding stage was followed by surfactant flooding with a 48-hours shut-in for imbibition that resulted in additional amount of extracted oil.
-Typically, this stage is included in corefloding tests with low-permeability samples when huff-n-puff process is reproduced in the experiment.
 In the section of results interpretation, we compared two approaches of recovery factor calculation based on mass balance and X-ray scanning data.